epistemehealth/article-production/README.md

 # Instructions for XML typesetting with Texture

-Instructions and resources for XML typesetting using [Texture](https://github.com/substance/texture/releases) are provided.
-Texture is a free open source XML editor that produces JATS XML.
-It saves files in a container (.dar) that includes the article formatted according to the Journal Archiving DTD, as well as any necessary files.
+Instructions and resources for XML typesetting using [Texture](https://github.com/epistemehealth/texture/releases) are provided.
+Texture is a free open source XML editor that produces JATS XML and is currently maintained in the [Libero](https://github.com/libero/texture).
+Episteme Health has customised Texture to use the Journal Publishing DTD.